Yourco Logo

 Customizing Protocols

 Any effective evacuation plan starts with understanding your site's unique layout, exit points, and potential obstacles.
 Try walking through your facility and finding the clearest, most direct routes to safety.
-You should identify at least two evacuation routes for each area and mark them clearly with appropriate signage.
+Identify at least two evacuation routes for each area and mark them clearly with appropriate signage.

 Your protocols should account for: